mvcds/my-library/probability-theory/Event correlation.md

-A technique for making sense of a large number of [[Event]]s and pinpointing the few one that are really important in that mass of information.
+A technique for making sense of a large number of [[Event]]s and pinpointing the few one that are really important in that mass of [[Information]].